maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 * A primary health audit report.
 * A cross-tenant discovery report for hosts not found in their expected tenant.
 * An exclusions report for hosts intentionally skipped.
-* Executive summary reports for AA and DXC.
+* Executive summary reports for Company_B and Company_A.
 * Execution logs.
 * Intermediate host lists for troubleshooting and validation.